RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 ## Frequently Asked Questions (FAQs)
-Vendors are encouraged to raise any questions regarding security data by opening a ticket in the public [SECDATA Jira project](https://issues.redhat.com/projects/SECDATA/).
+Vendors are encouraged to raise any questions regarding security data by opening a 'Ticket' issue type in the public [SECDATA Jira project](https://issues.redhat.com/projects/SECDATA/).

 Many scanning vendors face similar challenges when reading and parsing Red Hat's security data.
 To check if your question